sriram-senthilkr/tp/docs/UserGuide.md

 <br>

 ### Mark module as taken: `mark`
-Marks the mod that has been cleared and upgrade its grade.
+Marks the module that has been taken and update its grade.
+<br> Module must already have been added to the planner using the `plan` command.

 <br>
 <br>